aaagab/vba-sync/readme.md

   Enable all macros
   Trust access to the VBA project object model

+When Opening a workbook for macro the AutoRecover is set To False.
+It prevents being bothered by recovery functionality.

 md5 from files to edit are checked against a cache file that is stored in srcs folder.
 Files are then updated only if needed.

 issue: